kingsoftcloud/cluster-autoscaler/README.md

 #### Environment
 1. Download Project

-    Get the  cluster-autoscaler` project and download it.
+    Get the  `cluster-autoscaler` project and download it.

-2. Go environment

-    Make sure you have Go installed in the above machine.

 3. Docker environment